aruba/aruba-central-ansible-role/README.md

 ### Caveats
 - Conventionally, an Inventory Plugin can not be shipped within a role since Ansible executes the Inventory Plugin before execution of the Playbook or Role.
 More information can be found on [Ansible Docs](https://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html#inventory-plugins).
-	- Therefore, until we publish the Aruba Central Ansible Collection, you need to perform the following workaround for using custom inventory plugin for Central with the modules of this role - which will take care of the auto-renew of tokens.
+	- Therefore, until we publish the Aruba Central Ansible Collection, you need to perform the following workaround for using the custom inventory plugin for this Ansible role for Central - which will take care of the auto-renew of tokens.

 **Method 1:**
 - Copy the `central_inventory.py` inventory plugin file  from [GitHub](https://raw.githubusercontent.com/aruba/aruba-central-ansible-role/master/inventory_plugins/central_inventory.py) and store it within an `inventory_plugins` directory in your playbooks directory.